MJMortensonWarwick/msc_programming_python_202021/README.md

 # MSc Programming Python 2020/21
-Notebooks and data associated with the 2020/21 Workbook
+Notebooks and data associated with the 2020/21 Workbooks